Mirmik/articles/alang/en.md

 }
 ```

-When we introduced the dynamically changed typing, we at some point discovered that it opens fairly wide approach to optimizations, since the static part can be compiled (the interpreter executes it in _jit_ mode for the native processing instructions.)
+When we introduced the changeable typing, we at some point discovered that it opens fairly wide approach to optimizations, since the static part can be compiled (the interpreter executes it in _jit_ mode for the native processing instructions.)
 If the whole application is configured to be fully statically typed, it’s even possible to compile it into an executable file.
 (Technically we can do it with dynamic code, but in this case we are to deliver the interpreter, the virtual machine and the whole jungle within the code.)

 In addition to static and dynamic typing, _Silverfish_ also presents the _kinematic typing_.
-This is a brand new type of typing, recently invented by the academic community.
-Details of the subtleties of this type of typing are out of scope of this introductory article, because this topic is worthy of a three-thousand-page book.
+This is a brand new kind of typing, recently invented by the academic community.
+Details of this kind of typing are out of scope of this introductory article, because this topic is worthy of a three-thousand-page book.
 Just to give an idea, the _kinematically typed_ variable would depend on the types of all the local and global variable in the respective scope, the object tree and the Earth’s axis direction because _complete_ is a composition of _portable_ and _relative_, as stated in the Holy book:

 ![Statics / Dynamics / Kinematics](https://habrastorage.org/webt/gw/io/2a/gwio2a28qb88ufsq-b4xrmpgmsg.jpeg)

 ### Spaces vs Tabs

 _Silverfish_ offers a beautiful solution to the eternal question, what should be preferred, tabs or spaces.
 This solution was inspired by _whitespace_ language, which roughly proofs its inviolability and rightness.
-We gracefully admire the idea of _Go_ authors to use `tab`-only doctrine to indicate marginsand forbid any space-padding in general, but we decided that the arbitrary proclaiming _tabs_ being the truth in the last instance violates the rights of white-spaced minorities, which is contrary to modern society movement toward tolerance and diversity.
+We gracefully admire the idea of _Go_ authors to use `tab`-only doctrine to indicate margins and forbid any space-padding in general, but we decide that the arbitrary proclaiming _tabs_ as the truth in the last instance violates the rights of white-spaced minorities, which is contrary to modern society movement toward tolerance and diversity.

 In _Silverfish_, _tabs_ and _spaces_ have different meanings!

 ```
     a + foo(b) => c // tabs
     a + foo(b) => c // spaces
 ```

-These two expressions look the same, but there is a huge difference between them.
+These two expressions look the same, but there is a huge difference.
 The difference is in the exception handling.
 Everyone knows that code design like

 ```
 try {